Salimer/Awesome-books/README.md

 # 📖 [Awesome Books] <a name="about-project"></a>

-**Awesome Books** is a project to market, sell tickets and more about a hypotetical event of Rocket League.
-This project is adaptable for other topics, [check out this loom recording.](https://www.loom.com/share/0d02cb2c31d24d74adf57b188ad122bd)
+**Awesome Books** is a project to showcase books arrangement using javascript

 ## 🛠 Built With <a name="built-with"></a>